-In the fall of 2018 from October 29 to November 16, the University of North Texas will distribute its first ever campus-wide climate survey to identify strengths and opportunities related to diversity, equity and inclusion to all faculty, staff, students and administrators.
-The survey will also be available in Spanish, and will serve as a blueprint for future diversity, equity and inclusion efforts for the university.
+In the fall of 2018 from October 29 to November 16, the University of North Texas distributed its first ever campus-wide climate survey to identify strengths and opportunities related to diversity, equity and inclusion to all faculty, staff, students and administrators.
+The survey was also available in Spanish, and served as a blueprint for future diversity, equity and inclusion efforts for the university.

-Constituent-specific surveys will be distributed via UNT email to faculty, staff, students and administrators with questions collecting data about their specific experiences.
-Incentives will be provided to increase participation, and respondent anonymity will be protected.
+Constituent-specific surveys were distributed via UNT email to faculty, staff, students and administrators with questions collecting data about their specific experiences.
+Incentives were provided to increase participation, and respondent anonymity was protected.

 Why are we conducting this survey?